nicholas-long/environment/zet/20231005213930/README.md

-20231010153354 zawk script to run awk programs on gzipped files and streams 20231011030523 working with a queue or scheduling system in bash 20231011062458 stuff like secrets that needs to be transferred to new machines
+20231010153354 zawk script to run awk programs on gzipped files and streams 20231011030523 working with a queue or scheduling system in bash 20231011062458 stuff like secrets that needs to be transferred to new machines 20231013173509 example of connecting to a work queue docker
 ```

 ` zet/20231005213930/README.md `